Your Guide to HOA Fees in Florida

 - HOA Fees.

 This doesn’t become a problem unless you don’t know to ask point-blank about all of the fees associated with home ownership or you land a not-so-savvy realtor who only tells you about the fee called an HOA fee.
-You might consider a home in a subdivision that charges other fees, such as a CDD fee or an amenity fee.
+You might consider a home in a subdivision that charges other fees, such as a Community Development District (CDD) fee or an amenity fee.
 Once you sign the papers to purchase the home, you start receiving unexpected bills from the HOA.
 When you are house hunting, ask specifically how many fees or dues each homeowner incurs and the frequency at which they’re charged – monthly, quarterly, or annually.
 You should also request a fee schedule, so you know the amount of each.

 Variations in Fee Amounts